 Scheduled Date: Sunday 17th April, 2016

 The expedition to the Mermaid Pool starts at Thomas Trace situated just before The Matura Outreach Centre.
-The trek to the river will take 35 minutes and to get to the pools there are two shallow areas to cross.
-To preserve the environment from bush fires, which frequently occurs during the dry season, the Forestry Division planted pine trees (pinus caribae).
-These trees not only beautify the landscape but also support the watershed in the prevention of soil erosion.
-There is a fire observation tower built at a strategic location to oversee the miles of territory.
+The trek down to the river will take 35 minutes and to access the basins there are two shallow areas to cross.
+During the dry season, the landscape is prone to bush-fires and to preserve the environment, the Forestry Division replanted the forest with pine trees (pinus caribae).
+These trees not only beautify the landscape but also protect the watershed in the prevention of soil erosion.
+There is a fire observation tower built at a strategic location to oversee its miles of territory.

 Note: Vehicles watched by residents and a donation collected.